Vegan Sushi Bake (Gluten-Free Rice Casserole)

 Cook the vegan spam if you haven’t already.
 I like it best cooked in the air fryer, but usually the instructions suggest cooking it in a frying pan.

-Oil an oven safe pan with a vegan oil like olive oil, avocado oil, or sesame oil.
+Oil an oven safe baking dish with a vegan oil like olive oil, avocado oil, or sesame oil.
 I used an 8-inch (20cm) square glass pan, an oil sprayer, and a paper towel.

 Season 7 ½ cups of cooked sushi rice with 3-4 tablespoons of sushi vinegar.